wp-plugins/sidebar-photoblog/readme.txt

 It's completely flexible you can upload several photos or add your own content.

+= My photos show in main column of the blog? =

+Please remove Recent Posts Wdiget from your sidebar.
+This problem will be solved in next version.

 = Any other thing? =

 -You can customize padding, borders,etc using CSS (Don't forget to disable style related options in widget settings first).
 -If your theme can't show large photos properly change 'Max Width' in Settings->Media.
 You can also change thumbnail size and size of preview pop-up image('Medium size') over there.

 == Installation ==